d-plaindoux/tyasta/README.md

 ### 2am: Type checker termination

-During this first day the main problem I'm facing is the proof of `typeCheck` and `typeInfer` termination.
+During this first day the main problem I'm facing the proof termination of `typeCheck` and `typeInfer`.
 This is actually normal when we take a closer look at the abstraction type verification code:

 ```haskell